anickacodes/anickacodes/README.md

 _🫶🏽A multi-creative committed to creating the changes I want to see in the world_

-_🫶🏽FSWD utilizing my various skills in problem solving, analytics, leadership & branding👩🏽‍💻_
+_🫶🏽FSWD utilizing my various skills in problem solving, analytics, leadership & branding to create lasting positive impact in my environments👩🏽‍💻_

-_🫶🏽Dedicated to improving self 1% daily, step by step 🪜_
+_🫶🏽Dedicated to improving self 1% daily(on a good day 🫠), step by step 🪜_

-_👀 Seeking like-minded connections that enrich, empower and educate one heart at a time!_
+_👀 Seeking ❗️like-minded❗️ connections willing to collaboratively enrich, empower and educate one heart at a time!_